mikel-imaz/mikel-imaz/README.md

         E(Python)
 ```

-I hold a BSc in Physics and have a professional background in industrial automation.
 I’m passionate about interpreting reality, extracting meaningful insights from data, and communicating those insights with clarity.
+I'm also fond of Python and like to stay up to date in the exciting world of AI.

 Here's my reference stack: